Are you thinking about adopting a Persian cat or kitten? Read this first to determine whether or not a Persian is the right breed for you.

 Where to Adopt Persian Kittens and Cats

 Persian kittens are usually available for adoption when they are 12 to 16 weeks old.
 The cost of purebred Persian kittens varies based on a number of factors, including bloodlines and markings.
-Reputable breeders usually charge at least $300 to $600 (and far more for champion or show quality cats).
-Persian cat breeders can be found on the Fanciers Breeder Referral List.
+Reputable breeders usually charge around $1,500 to $3,000, with champion and show quality cats at the higher end of the price spectrum.

 There are many organizations devoted to rescuing and rehoming Persian cats.
-If you’d like to adopt an adult Persian from a rescue organization, see the Persian Cat Rescues page or speak to local veterinarians and animal rescues to find nearby Persians in need of loving homes.
+If you’d like to adopt an adult Persian from a rescue organization, see the Petfinder Persian cat page or speak to local veterinarians and search online for Persian cat rescues to find nearby Persians in need of loving homes.

 - Becker, M., Dr., “Persian,” VetStreet.com, 2012.